Xiaokang2022/tkintertools-docs/3.0/documents/toolbox/tools.md

 return `True` if the operation succeeds, `False` otherwise

 * `font_path`: the font file path
-* `private`: if True, other processes cannot see this font, and this font will be unloaded when the process dies
+* `private`: if True, other processes cannot see this font(Only Windows OS), and this font will be unloaded when the process dies
-* `enumerable`: if True, this font will appear when enumerating fonts
+* `enumerable`: if True, this font will appear when enumerating fonts(Only Windows OS)

 ATTENTION:

 * This function is referenced from `customtkinter.FontManager.load_font`,
 CustomTkinter: https://github.com/TomSchimansky/CustomTkinter
-* This function only works on Windows and Linux operating systems
+* This function only works on Windows and Linux OS

 ### <big>`screen_size`</big>